1-Archit-1/LiDAR-Bike/README.md

 # Smart Bike Sensor Data Server

-This repository contains a server designed to parse, extract, and calibrate data from various sensors on a smart bike, including:
+This repository contains a server designed to parse, extract, and calibrate data from various sensors on a smart bike built by the Georgia Tech Smart Cities Lab, including:

 - **Cameras**
 - **LiDAR**